Nov 3, 2008

 My faith in humanity was re-enforced by friendly strangers, and I left all of my possessions on my bike unattended, at least 100 times, and nothing was ever stolen, or even touched.
 I had no flat tires, no mechanical problems, never ran out of gas, never got lost, never failed to get a room or a meal when it was needed, and never even had a close call with other folks on the road.
 I know that at least one angel was watching over me, perhaps more than one.

 Most importantly, I was blessed to meet many wonderful new friends, families who struggle with the challenges imposed by Friedreich's Ataxia, the neurological disorder that took my dear wife Jan from this world on July 17th.
 It was both an honor and a privilege to have met these beautiful people.
-I met with six families on my trip, and received many loving and kind emails from many other families as I travelled around the country.
+I met with six families on my trip, and received many loving and kind emails from many other families as I traveled around the country.

 I want to thank the following people for welcoming me into their lives, for their thoughts and good wishes, prayers, and support.